7 Reasons Why I'm Short IBM

 The last bastion of IBM's business is its mainframe, given a second life a few years ago with the proliferation of mobile devices.

-But recently both AWS and Microsoft have launched cloud competition that takes direct aim at IBM's vaunted zSeries mainframe-which, by the way, has seen collapsing sales too.
+But recently, both AWS and Microsoft have launched cloud competition that takes direct aim at IBM's vaunted zSeries mainframe - which, by the way, has seen collapsing sales too.

 A final word of warning

 IBM has assured investors for years that a $20 earnings roadmap would be met (it wasn't) to unsubstantiated claims of being #1 in the world in the cloud (it isn't) and to the bizarre inclusion of mainframe in IBM's cloud business (it shouldn't be).
-There's a pattern here, and I think investors-and shareholders-will begin to see it.
+There's a pattern here, and I think investors and shareholders will begin to see it.
 (Hell, Warren Buffett finally saw the light earlier this month).

 So, agree or disagree, it's for all of these reasons that I, for one, have stopped taking what IBM leaders say at face value, and why I'm short IBM.